Hiking the Father Troy East Coast Trail : Flatrock to Logy Bay

 us for quite some time.

-For the most part Father Troy's Path was easy walking – either on a wide flat track, or on well maintained and easy to walk footpaths.
+For the most part, Father Troy's Path was easy walking – either on a wide flat track or on well-maintained and easy-to-walk footpaths.
 It followed along the coast, giving some beautiful views as the fog cleared and the sun came out.

 We also passed a few of the fake batteries used to fool the German troops in WWII.

-Somewhere in the vicinity of Church Cove we passed a colony of nesting Black-legged Kittiwakes, which was noisy and busy and fun to watch.
+Somewhere in the vicinity of Church Cove, we passed a colony of nesting Black-legged Kittiwakes, which was noisy and busy and fun to watch.

-Next the trail took us over a grassy ridge and then down a staircase into a little harbour with a dock.
+Next, the trail took us over a grassy ridge and then down a staircase into a little harbour with a dock.
 There we signs at the top of the staircase warning hikers that the area was dangerous and prone to high tides and waves.
-Given the nature of the terrain on the other paths along the ECT, which did not receive any such warnings, these advisories seemed kind of strange, but I guess the closer ones gets to civilization the higher the expectations of safety are.
+Given the nature of the terrain on the other paths along the ECT, which did not receive any such warnings, these advisories seemed kind of strange, but I guess the closer one gets to civilization the higher the expectations of safety are.

 We nodded hello to a couple fishermen